matthias-reis/carda-gatsby/content/articles/2021/11/meandering-soul.md

 subTitle: The New Djiin Album
 seoTitle: '"Meandering Soul" – The New Djiin Album – Prog Review'
-description: Djiin recorded an album with Season Of Mist – The outcome is a colourful potpourri of sounds between prog, stoner and doom.
+description: Djiin recorded an album with Season Of Mist – The outcome is a colourful and scenting potpourri of sounds between prog, stoner and doom.
   Please have a listen.
 excerpt: Djiin recorded an album with Season Of Mist – Because this sounds like we should give them a listen, I did that, and of course, I have put together all essential details about "Meandering Soul", which will be released by the